vishalsunder/speech-feature-computation/README.md

 `dump.py` will save the speech signal as a `npz` array in the specified location

-`data.py` has the `SpeechDataset(torch.utils.data.Dataset)` class which computes logmels on the fly during training using the `.npz` files during training by using `torch.utils.data.DataLoader`.
+`data.py` has the `SpeechDataset(torch.utils.data.Dataset)` class which computes logmels on the fly during training using the `.npz` files by using `torch.utils.data.DataLoader` with multiple processes.
 Feel free to modify for your training pipeline.

 Change the file paths in `dump.py` and `data.py`.